proghead00/proghead00/Readme.md

-- 🔭 I’m currently working on different JavaScript libraries and frameworks
+- 🔭 I’m currently learning Data Structures and Docker
 - 🚀 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Learn web development, contribute to Open Source projects and survive this pandemic!
 - ⚡Facts about me: I listen to alternative and progressive rock; I like to draw and doodle anime and binge-watch movies, series, and read comics!